 Visiting the city after the news was announced, Mahon added: “We were so impressed by the Bristol bid and the diversity of the creative partners who came together for the pitch.
 In particular the team effort and focus on social mobility were things we felt we could work well with.
 Channel 4 is passionate about creative innovation and representing different audiences and I hope that this move will help to bring a new pipeline of talent into the industry.”

-Bristol City Council and a group of TV and film-related organisations are currently working together to identify practical steps to make sure that all sections of Bristol’s community will benefit from the broadcaster’s arrival.
+Bristol City Council and a working group of TV and film-related organisations work together to identify practical steps to make sure that all sections of Bristol’s community benefit from Channel 4’s presence in the city.

 Marvin Rees, Mayor of Bristol said: “Bristol is an ideal partner for Channel 4, as a thriving, diverse and innovative city.
 It’s also a hotbed of creative talent which is developed and sustained by a wealth of industry partners and experts, many of whom supported our bid for the hub.
 Our success was the result of a citywide effort and a shared enthusiasm for what the move means for the city and region in terms of job creation, new projects and further investment.
 We look forward to working with Channel 4 to help broaden industry access for creative talent from all areas of Bristol.’’